-The Joint Commission's Survey Activity Guide for ambulatory care and office-based surgery organizations is available on your organization's Joint Commission Connect extranet site.
+The Joint Commission's Survey Activity Guide for ambulatory care organizations is available on your organization's Joint Commission Connect extranet site.

 This guide contains:

 - Information to help you prepare for survey. - A description of each survey activity that includes session objectives, an overview of the session, logistical issues, and suggested participants. - Sessions are listed in the general order that they are conducted.